Trump urges Iran to "make a deal, before there is nothing left" after Israeli strikes on nuclear sites

 Secretary of State Marco Rubio said the U.S. was not involved in Israel's airstrikes on Iran, but he delivered a warning to Tehran: "Iran should not target U.S. interests or personnel."

-In a video statement, Israeli Prime Minister Benjamin Netanyahi dubbed the attack "Operation Rising Lion" and said it is a targeted military operation "to roll back the Iranian threat to Israel's very survival."
+In a video statement, Netanyahi dubbed the attack "Operation Rising Lion" and said it is a targeted military operation "to roll back the Iranian threat to Israel's very survival."
 Iranian state television said the head of its Revolution Guard Corps, Hossein Salami, and Maj.
 Gen. Mohammad Bagheri, chief of the staff of the Iranian Armed Forces, were killed in the strikes.

 Netanyahu said the assault "will continue for as many days as it takes to remove this threat."